Samuel N. Garrett, MD

 Joy Tomko, OD

 Dr. Joy Tomko is a licensed therapeutic optometrist.
 She was raised in Pennsylvania and graduated with a Bachelor of Science in Biochemistry from Saint Vincent College.
-After graduation, she attended Pennsylvania College of Optometry where she received her Doctor of Optometry degree.
+After graduation, she attended Pennsylvania College of Optometry where she received her Bachelors in Visual Science and her Doctorate of Optometry degree.